Swansea railway station: Description

 The station is a terminus, at the end of a short branch off the South Wales Main Line and the West Wales Line, so that all through passenger trains must either reverse at Swansea or omit calling there.
 In practice, almost all passenger services do call there.

 The station has four platforms.
-Great Western Railway trains from London normally enter the station with the standard-class carriages leading, and usually use platform 3.
+Great Western Railway trains from London normally enter the station with the standard-class carriages leading and usually use platform 3.
 The platforms are covered for part of their length.

 Until January 2004, the mail train to London was a regular service from the station.

-In February 2013, Swansea station won the "Wales’ Best Staffed Train Station" award, supported by Keep Wales Tidy.
+In February 2013, Swansea station won the Wales’ Best Staffed Train Station award, supported by Keep Wales Tidy.

-In May 2013, Swansea station was named "International Station of the Year" and won the "Best Large Station" award at the International Station Awards.
+In May 2013, Swansea station was named International Station of the Year and won the Best Large Station award at the International Station Awards.

-The ticket office is open here each day (Monday - Friday 05:15 - 20:00, Saturday 06:15 - 20:00, Sunday 08:00 - 20:00), with self-service ticket machines provided for use when the ticket office is closed and for collecting pre-paid tickets.
+The ticket office is open here each day (Monday – Friday 05:15 – 20:00, Saturday 06:15 – 20:00, Sunday 08:00 – 20:00), with self-service ticket machines provided for use when the ticket office is closed and for collecting pre-paid tickets.
 A range of other amenities are available, including toilets, retail outlets, waiting rooms, ATM, payphone and the local Tourist Information Office.
 Bus stops and a taxi rank are located outside the entrance.
 Train running information is offered via timetable posters, digital CIS displays and automated announcements.
 Step-free access is available to all platforms.

 Platforms

-Swansea has four platforms, numbered 1, 2, 3 and 4.
-Platforms are generally used for the same services, but can change if it is not available.
-Following the May 2021 timetable update the normal pattern is:
+The station's four platforms are generally used for the same services, but can change if it is not available.
+Following the May 2021 timetable update, the normal pattern is: